 Vmstat is a tool that provides reporting virtual memory statistics.
-It covers the system’s memory, swap and processors utilizations in real time.
+It covers the system’s memory, swap, and processor utilization in real-time.

-Same with mpstat, vmstat is included inside sysstat package.
+Same with mpstat, vmstat is included in sysstat package.
 If you don’t have it, please install sysstat package.

 To run vmstat, just type vmstat in your console.
 Running vmstat without parameter will show you a default result of vmstat.